 Integrated throughout the program are communication, critical thinking, interpersonal, and problem-solving skills.
 Through project-based learning, students will apply the business concepts they learn to their own real business model.
 As students learn how to be an entrepreneur, they gain skills in decision making, information analysis, business presentation, and self-reliance.

 Certification offered to students completing the Small Business Entrepreneurship program include:

 Small Business Entrepreneurship students should have solid communication skills and average or better math and writing skills.
 A business professional dress code is part of the curriculum.
 As students will read 4+ New York Times bestselling business books throughout this course, reading comprehension is also important.

 College prep course.
 Meets area "G" approval for UC admission.

-This is a career awareness class which instructs students on the basics necessary for beginning their own business and/or for entry-level employment.
+This is a career awareness class that instructs students on the basics necessary for beginning their own business and/or for entry-level employment.
 Successful Small Business Entrepreneurship students often pursue careers in the following: